 Say thank you.
 It's appropriate to express your appreciation for the opportunities you've had in the role.
 You can mention the skills you've learned or relationships you've gained in your time on the job.

 Extend a helping hand.
 People often close out resignation letters by offering to help with the transition.
 This can help you stay on good terms with your soon-to-be-former supervisor and the company.

 Sincere and Appreciative Resignation Letter Examples

-Sincere and Appreciative Resignation Letter Example
+Sincere and Appreciative Resignation Letter Example (Text Version)

 Please accept my deepest gratitude for all you and our fellow colleagues have done for me during my tenure here.
-The assistance you've provided me with and the insight you've shared in our field is invaluable to me.
+The assistance you've provided me with and the insight you've shared in our field are invaluable to me.
 I consider you a mentor on both a professional and personal level, and I have learned so much while working for you.

 I will forever remember my time here.

 If there is anything at all I can do to make this transition a smooth one, please do not hesitate to reach out.
 I would be more than happy to dedicate time to identifying an internal replacement or help you find an external candidate to replace me.
 Feel free to email me at email@example.com or call me at 555-555-5555 for anything you might need.

 Once again, thank you so much for being a mentor, friend, and impeccable colleague during my time at Stonewall & Co.
 I do hope that we can stay in touch following my departure, and I look forward to seeing where your path takes you.